Finschia/finschia-sdk/docs/docs/core/08-events.md

 There are a few events that are automatically emitted for all messages, directly from `baseapp`.

 * `message.action`: The name of the message type.
+Exactly one exists for each transaction message, in the first ABCI `Event` of each transaction message.
 * `message.sender`: The address of the message signer.
+Exactly one exists for each transaction message, in the first ABCI `Event` of each transaction message.
 * `message.module`: The name of the module that emitted the message.

 :::tip